-The machine is intended to be used on typical farms or by contract spreading companies.
-It is employed for loading and spreading varying types of manure.
-Typical manure types include slurry, compost, chicken muck, fibrous farmyard manure & sewage sludge.
+The machine is intended to be used on typical farms.
+It is employed for loading and spreading varying types of farmyard manure & slurry.

 Adjusting the door height, spreading deflector & ground speed can vary the application rate, to ensure optimum results, whether spreading is undertaken on grass or arable land.